diamondIPP/proteus/README.md

 the `Judith` binary can be called directly without specifying its location explicitly.

-Additional information can be found in the `doc/` directory.
+Additional information including the coding and contribution guide can be found in the `doc/` directory.

 [cmake]: http://www.cmake.org